guimilan/Semantic-Image-Segmentation/README.md

 ## 3. Image sets

 For the purpose of training the network, the MS Coco dataset will be used [1].
 It contains a wide range of pictures displaying common objects, such as the sample below, as well as the ground truth containing each image's segmentation masks.
+MS Coco train dataset from 2014 has 82783 images, 13gb size and up to 80 classes labeled from 1 to 90.

 <img src="http://images.cocodataset.org/train2014/COCO_train2014_000000002758.jpg" alt="MS COCO sample" width="200" height="200"><img src="https://content.screencast.com/users/romeubertho/folders/Snagit/media/1cefcc80-503a-4207-8df4-1927a2f801ab/05.29.2019-23.12.png" alt="MS COCO segmentation sample" width="200" height="200">